 To relate his character’s adventures of and portray his emotional evolution, the author summons several literary myths, including that of Paul and Virginie, heroes of Bernardin de Saint-Pierre's eponymous novel.
 The idyll of both couples is set in Mauritius.
 Alexis carries Laure on his shoulders, just as Paul carried Virginie.
 The whiteness of the women’s dress connotes the purity and virginity they both embody, and the wooded setting suggests the women are at ease in their natural surroundings.
 Both couples are separated by the quest for money (or gold).
 Alexis discovers moreover the legend of Rider Haggart "Nada the Lily", Nada foreshadowing Ouma, the beloved woman with "curly hair" and "copper" skin (211).
 The protagonist’s transition from a brotherly love for Laure to a manly love for Ouma signals his increasing emotional maturity.
 The development of his physical and intellectual faculties is suggested by a strong intertextual link with Daniel Defoe's novel: the Leclézian hero identifies himself with Robinson Crusoe.
 After the departure of Denis, his only friend, Alexis finds himself "alone like Robinson on his island" (71).
 Likewise, in Rodrigues, his outward appearance equates him with Defoe’s protagonist (365), whom he imitates by creating a calendar (245).
 Differences appear, however.
 Alexis, hostile to colonialism, is neither an "inventor" nor a planter like Robinson who colonizes his island.
 And while Friday, the savage, becomes the disciple of Robinson the civilized, Alexis is the disciple of Denis, his initiator to "wild life" (Onimus, 1994, 130).
 Finally, unlike Robinson's adventure, the search for treasure ends in the gold digger’s failure.

 To these written sources which give this individual story a universal resonance, Le Clézio adds the heritage of Mauritian oral culture.
 The story evokes the legendary figure of Sacalavou, leader of a slave revolt against the whites (257) who became famous for his exceptional courage.
 His suicide is considered an empowering act of emancipation: "He threw himself off the cliff rather than being captured" (41).
 So his presence, felt during stormy days, is likened to the cry of conscience - "a groan", "an eternal complaint" (109) - or rather to a premonitory sign: having chosen to live in Mananava, Ouma and Alexis must suffer the persecution of whites just like this slave did.
+Finally, the mythical status of the mysterious Corsair somehow determines Alexis’ life, dictates his actions and his steps until he "destroys what he had created" by burning the treasure papers (373) and freeing himself from his model and a fantasized past.

 Other mythical figures, implicitly present, complete the development of Alexis’ own myth.
 The image of the gold digger doing the same sterile work of deciphering plans and undertaking useless excavations every day is reminiscent of Sisyphus.
 Like Icarus, he travels to escape fatality not by attaching wings of wax, but by "gliding in the middle of the sky" on the Zeta (142).
 "The symbolism of the Fall is still relevant for Alexis until the return from the war," notes Isabelle Roussel-Gillet (2001, 39).
 But, unlike Icarus, after his symbolic death during World War I Alexis is reborn like the Phoenix, despite the destruction of Le Boucan and the disappearance of Ouma.

 How are we to read the end of The Prospector?
 Is it a happy ending?
 The ambiguity of the ending, a frequent phenomenon in Le Clézio’s work, casts doubt on the initiation of Alexis, who does not integrate himself in his island’s society or participate in its collective destiny.
-But his apparent material and social failure nonetheless offers him a privileged access to spiritual truth, serenity, and an appreciation of the world’s beauty, a harmony conveyed by Le Clézio’s poetic writing: "It is night now, I hear deep
+But his apparent material and social failure nonetheless offers him a privileged access to spiritual truth, serenity, and an appreciation of the world’s beauty, a harmony conveyed by Le Clézio’s poetic writing: "It is night now, I hear deep inside me the living sound of the sea that is coming' (375).

 Translated by Mary Vogl